MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows you to set whether Google Chrome will run the v8 JavaScript engine with JIT (Just In Time) compiler enabled or not.
+  Allows you to set whether Microsoft Edge will run the v8 JavaScript engine with JIT (Just In Time) compiler enabled or not.

-Disabling the JavaScript JIT will mean that Google Chrome may render web content more slowly, and may also disable parts of JavaScript including WebAssembly.
-Disabling the JavaScript JIT may allow Google Chrome to render web content in a more secure configuration.
+Disabling the JavaScript JIT will mean that Microsoft Edge may render web content more slowly, and may also disable parts of JavaScript including WebAssembly.
+Disabling the JavaScript JIT may allow Microsoft Edge to render web content in a more secure configuration.

 This policy can be overridden for specific URL patterns using the [JavaScriptJitAllowedForSites](#javascriptjitallowedforsites) and [JavaScriptJitBlockedForSites](#javascriptjitblockedforsites) policies.